hbctraining/DGE_workshop/lessons/DGE_workflow.md

 <img src="../img/deseq_counts_distribution_zoomed.png" width="400">

-These images illustrate some common features of RNA-Seq count data, including a low number of counts associated with the a large proportion of genes, and a long right tail due to the lack of any upper limit for expression levels.
+These images illustrate some common features of RNA-Seq count data, including a **low number of counts associated with the a large proportion of genes**, and a long right tail due to the **lack of any upper limit for expression**.
 Unlike microarray data, which has a dynamic range maximum limited due to when the probes max out, there is no limit of maximum expression for RNA-Seq data.
 Due to the differences in these technologies, the statistical models used to fit the data are different between the two methods.

 ## Modeling count data